fuzailpalnak/ttAugment/README.md

         ],

-    - Dealing with parameters during Scaling transformation, two transformation perform scaling on the test images For Scaling transformation `transform_dimension` and `network_dimension` are mandatory parameters
+    - Dealing with parameters during Scaling transformation, two transformation perform scaling on the test images For Scaling transformation `transform_dimension` and `inference_dimension` are mandatory parameters

             transformers=[
             {
             "name": "Mirror",
             "transform_dimension": (2, 800, 800, 3),
-            "network_dimension": (2, 1000, 1000, 3)
+            "inference_dimension": (2, 1000, 1000, 3)
             },

             {
             "name": "CropScale",
             "transform_dimension": (2, 800, 800, 3),
-            "network_dimension": (2, 1000, 1000, 3)
+            "inference_dimension": (2, 1000, 1000, 3)
             }
             ],

-        The `network_dimension` parameter informs the library to override the network input and crop the image to `transform_dimension` and rescale it to `network_dimension` to get it as per network requirement
+        The `inference_dimension` parameter informs the library to override the network input and crop the image to `transform_dimension` and rescale it to `inference_dimension` to get it as per network requirement

         And again the library will merge all the fragments to form the final output of `image_dimension`